 If things continue to radically change and our voices are silenced and policies that God-fearing people have been calling for get reversed, I want to live in a way that honors my God.
 As I think about the people whose stories were told in the Scriptures, I realize I want to be like the brave and faithful ones.

 If the worst comes, I want to be a Steven who in the face of great persecution continued to share the gospel.
-In the face of martyrdom he was face to face with people who were so enraged and hate-filled that they gnashed their teeth at him.
-He turned his eyes towards heaven and saw the glory of God and was filled with the Holy Spirit and said, "Behold, I see the heaven opened, and the Son of Man standing at the right hand of God."
-And as the stones began to pelt him, he said, :Lord Jesus, receive my spirit.
+In the face of martyrdom, he came face to face with people who were so enraged and hate-filled that they gnashed their teeth at him.
+He turned his eyes towards heaven and saw the glory of God and was filled with the Holy Spirit and said, "Behold, I see the heavens opened, and the Son of Man standing at the right hand of God."
+And as the stones began to pelt him, he said, "Lord Jesus, receive my spirit.
 Lord, do not hold this sin against them."
-I want to be a Stephen who can pray for my enemies in life and in the face of death.
+I want to be a Stephen who can pray for my enemies in life and in death.

 In closing, when I was in college, my dormitory was overrun by male students demanding the right to be in the women's dorms.
 (I know that tells my age!)
 The national guard was called in and tear gas was shot at students and into dorm rooms and there were guns everywhere.
 I was terrified.
-So, as much as I am puzzled, frustrated, and even angry about some of the things going on in Washington, I understand our lawmakers were traumatized and many are reacting out of that trauma.
-Let's agree to peacefully disagree about all sorts of things, but lets agree to pray faithfully for our lawmakers every single day so God's wisdom will fill them and our democratic republic can continue to be a beacon of hope for the world even if the worst comes.
+So, as much as I am puzzled, frustrated, and even angry about some of the things going on in our country I understand our people have been traumatized and many are reacting out of that trauma.
+Let's agree to peacefully disagree about all sorts of things and let's agree to pray faithfully for our families, churches, communities, and country every single day.
+Let pray that we can continue to be a beacon of hope for the world even if the worst comes.